-The Centre for Humanitarian Change (CHC), is a newly formed humanitarian think-tank based in East Africa and specialising in addressing the challenges of effective assistance to people in fragile areas.
+The Centre for Humanitarian Change (CHC), is a humanitarian think-tank based in East Africa and specialises in addressing the challenges of effective assistance to people in fragile areas.

 CHC also uses findings from multiple evaluations and reviews to contribute to the professionalization of local NGOs in humanitarian aid delivery.

 CHC believes that the people adapting and applying the more effective aid projects should also be the ones influencing how others work.
 The centre seeks to directly guide practice through a system of cross-cultural and cross-organisational coaching, mentoring and demonstration.

 Through its extensive work throughout the region the centre is identifying good practice and recognising ‘champions’ to teach others throughout the region and beyond.
 CHC aims to turn innovative learning into local capacity and turn evidence into action.

 888 Brookside Drive, No 9, Brookside, Westlands, Nairobi, Kenya.